Skip to content

 The basic idea of our solution is fairly simple:

-- Our system treats and classifies this image
+2. Our system processes and classifies this image

-The SmartSight box, representing the engine, is a black box that is only aware of the inputs that come in, and then returns a batch of titles associated with a score.
-The titles represent the classes that the engine deducted.
-The scores represent the confidence of the engine concerning this result.
+The SmartSight box, representing the engine, is a black box that only knows about the inputs it receives.
+It returns a batch of titles associated with scores.
+The titles represent the classes inferred by the engine, and the scores represent its confidence in each result.

 Detailed architecture

-We had from the start a clear idea of how the different services would work together to form a complete system.
-We, however, dealt with two different solutions:
+From the start, we had a clear idea of how the different services would work together to form a complete system.
+However, we considered two different solutions:

-- Design a micro-service system communicating with the mobile device
+2. Design a microservice system communicating with the mobile device

 Solution (1) could be seen as the easiest to implement.
-We would only need to code the machine learning engine onto the mobile application — without any internet connection — leading to a theoretically fastest result.
-The downside of this solution is that the computing power of each mobile device varies a lot.
-The type of algorithm used for classification is cost effective and so battery drainer.
-Another drawback is that the whole data needed to classify the image would need to be stored on the device, which is not fair for the user.
+We would only need to embed the machine learning engine into the mobile application, without any internet connection, leading to the theoretically fastest result.
+The downside is that the computing power of each mobile device varies a lot.
+The type of algorithm used for classification is computationally expensive and drains the battery.
+Another drawback is that all the data needed to classify the image would need to be stored on the device, which is not fair to the user.

-Two parts are to be distinguished: the training phase and the utilization phase.
+There are two distinct parts: the training phase and the utilization phase.
 During the training phase, the engine tries to find the best parameters (the weights) using a training algorithm (Back Propagation).
-The utilization phase comes once the system is optimal.
+The utilization phase begins once the system has been trained.

 Once trained, the flow of this architecture is the following:

-- The server sends the response to the mobile
+4. The server sends the response back to the mobile device

-This solution takes advantage of the server’s computing power to execute the classification script that we called the engine.
-Thus, the time we lose sending the image from the device to the server is compensated with this more powerful engine.
-The downside of this solution is that it needs an internet connection to work.
+This solution takes advantage of the server's computing power to execute the classification script that we called the engine.
+The time lost sending the image from the device to the server is compensated by this more powerful engine.
+The downside is that it needs an internet connection to work.

 Execution

-The SmartSight project has fully been open-sourced from the start.
-All the assets and the code are available on the GitHub organization.
+The SmartSight project has been fully open source from the start.
+All the assets and code are available on the GitHub organization.
 This environment is highly efficient because it allows the team to create each module as a GitHub repository.

 SmartSight API

 The SmartSight API is the server of the system.
-This is the interface that links the Android application and the core engine.
-The server was hosted locally during development and on its own server in production,
+It is the interface that links the Android application and the core engine.
+The server was hosted locally during development and on its own server in production.

-that waits for an image as input and returns predictions about the latter (see full documentation).
-It is a good practice to version an API to not introduce breaking changes: if we change drastically the output of the route, we would create a second version of our API so that the applications of the clients using the version 1 of the classify
+This service is versioned and offers a single route, POST /v1/classify, that accepts an image as input and returns predictions about it (see full documentation).
+It is good practice to version an API to avoid introducing breaking changes: if we drastically change the output of the route, we would create a second version of our API so that client applications still using version 1 of the classify route continue to work.

 {